HaithemMosbahi/scheduler-component/README.md

 * Scheduler with categories

 The third example emphasizes the use of categories to organize events on the scheduler.
-Also, the categories container is a sort of scheduler legends of events that have been displayed.
+Also, the categories container is a sort of legends of events that have been displayed.
 Events can be shown / hidden by selecting / deselecting their category.

 <!---